YAESU/SOMMERKAMP FT-77S MODIFICATIONS

 With the new Mitsubishi transistors the output of the FT-77S increased to about 30 W at 13.8 volts and even 35 W on the 15 m band.
 Given the result nothing of the original design was changed and the power adjusted to 25 W to keep the semiconductors well within the specifications.
 The («fig) mounting plate of the finals is to small for sufficient cooling so a larger heatsink should be installed.

 As an experiment I replaced them with more current types: J310 (FET) and 2N3866 (NPN) and shorted R24 (33 Ohm).
-The connections of both semiconductors are different from the removed components and that is showed in the pictures.
+The connections of both semiconductors are different from the removed components and that is showed («fig) in the pictures.

-Unfortunately the overload still exist, but when turning on the attenuator the outband broadcast signals vanished.
+Unfortunately the overload still exist, but when turning on the attenuated outband broadcast signals vanished.
 Because I still thought the receiver was improved, the modification was maintained.
 Anyway after extensive testing by various ways to attenuate the incoming signal, one major improvement was obtained by changing the voltage across the two semiconductors.
 Instead of 3k3 (R3) 1k was installed.
 Maybe this was even good for the original components, but I have not bothered to test.